Skip to main content

 • Hyperplasia of the prostate.

 Long-term use and overdosage are to be avoided.
 The efficacy of Nasal decongestant agents may be reduced (tachyphylaxis) with long-term use or overdose.
 This may lead to use of higher doses or to more frequent usage which, in turn, can result in permanent use.
 If long term use or overdose occurs, treatment should be discontinued immediately.
 Continuous use may cause nasal congestion due to reactive hyperaemia of the nasal mucosa (rebound effect) and chronic swelling of the nasal mucosa (rhinitis medicamentosa) as well as mucosal atrophy or rhinitis sicca.
 Rebound effects and tachyphylaxis should stop once use of the product is discontinued.
-Patients are advised to use for a maximum of 10 consecutive days to avoid rebound effect and drug induced rhinitis.
-Medical supervision is indicated in patients with chronic rhinitis.
-Dosages higher than recommended may only be used under medical supervision.
+Patients are advised to use for a maximum of 7 consecutive days to avoid rebound effect and drug induced rhinitis.
 Benzalkonium chloride: irritant, may cause skin reactions.

 4.5 Interaction with other medicinal products and other forms of interaction